Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: The ProbVAA Dataset

-We have enriched ProbVAA with policy-domain annotations based on the pattern of the Swiss VAA, SmartVote\footnote{More info on \url{https://www.smartvote.ch/en/wiki/methodology-smartspider/23_ch_nr?locale=en_CH}}.
-It contains annotations that allow for the visualization and deeper understanding of the positioning of parties according to predominant policy-domains in the political spectrum.
-We draw from the documentation provided by SmartVote where eight categories (considered stances on policy domains) are defined: \textit{open foreign policy}, \textit{liberal economic policy}, \textit{restrictive financial policy}, \textit{law and order}, \textit{restrictive migration policy}, \textit{expanded environmental protection}, \textit{expanded social welfare state}, and \textit{liberal society}.
-When answering \enquote*{agree} to a statement emphasizes any of the eight given policies, the statement is marked as a 1 for that policy domain, while disagreements with a policy are annotated as -1.
+We have enriched ProbVAA with policy issue annotations based on the pattern of the Swiss VAA, SmartVote\footnote{More info on \url{https://www.smartvote.ch/en/wiki/methodology-smartspider/23_ch_nr?locale=en_CH}}.
+It contains annotations that allow for the visualization and deeper understanding of the positioning of parties according to predominant policy issues in the political spectrum.
+We draw from the documentation provided by SmartVote where eight categories (considered stances on policy issues) are defined: \textit{open foreign policy}, \textit{liberal economic policy}, \textit{restrictive financial policy}, \textit{law and order}, \textit{restrictive migration policy}, \textit{expanded environmental protection}, \textit{expanded social welfare state}, and \textit{liberal society}.
+These categories are based on policy issues identified in the Swiss political spectrum \cite{hermann2001weltanschauung,hermann2003atlas}, but that are generalized across European countries, as evidenced by the similarity with issues analyzed in cross-European studies such as the Chapel Hill Survey \cite{jolly2022chapel}.

+When answering \enquote*{agree} to a statement emphasizes any of the eight given policies, the statement is marked as a \enquote*{agree} with that policy issue, while disagreements with a policy are annotated as \enquote*{disagree}.
 Three annotators with background in traditional or computational political science extended the annotations to the other countries.
-Table \ref{tab:spiderweb-annot-iaa} shows that inter-annotator agreement is good.
+Table \ref{tab:spiderweb-annot-iaa} shows that inter-annotator agreement -- which is calculated with agreement between \enquote*{agree}, \enquote*{disagree} and \enquote*{no label} per statement -- is good.
 The final gold annotations are drawn from the majority votes.
 Note that some statements do not fall into any category.
-Therefore, the gold annotations contain 193 statements in total (Table \ref{tab:spiderweb-annot}, Appendix \ref{appendix-data}, provides examples).
+Therefore, the gold annotations contain 193 statements in total (tables \ref{tab:spiderweb-annot} and \ref{tab:annotated_agree_disagree}, Appendix \ref{appendix-data} provide examples and details).